If an airline convinces you to cancel your flight during the coronavirus pandemic, can you still get a refund? That’s what Lon Allan is asking today.

 Do you think that United is going to cancel its April 16 NY to Tel Aviv flight?
 They’ve already canceled their April 16 San Francisco to Tel Aviv nonstop that we booked.
 Are we “better off” if United cancels rather than if I cancel in terms of receiving a refund?
 If so, then should I not cancel but wait for United to cancel?
 Your advice is greatly appreciated.
 (Allan to the United Airlines representative)

 The answer to all of Allans’ questions was most certainly “Yes.”
 However, that isn’t the answer he received.
-The agent told him that to protect the value of his ticket, he should cancel the flight and reschedule after the coronavirus crisis passes.
+The agent told him that to protect the value of his ticket, he should cancel the flight.
+Then he could reschedule after the coronavirus crisis passes.

 If you are not going to travel then, yes, the reservation should be canceled.
 Canceling the reservation will preserve the value of the tickets.
 You will still have the option to re-book at a later date.
 Or upon the 12 months from the date of purchase, you can request a refund.
 (United Airlines to Allan)

 *Post-publication note: This United Airlines agent’s title is “Senior Manager” and she’s based in United Airlines Corporate Support Center in Chicago.